Two types of drugs are used to prevent and treat osteoporosis:

 Duavee is a drug that combines the SERM bazedoxifene with the conjugated estrogens used in hormone replacement therapy for menopause.
 The medication is approved both to treat moderate-to-severe menopausal symptoms such as hot flashes, and to prevent postmenopausal osteoporosis.
 When Duavee is used solely for the prevention of osteoporosis, the FDA recommends that it should be reserved for high-risk women, and that other, non-estrogen drugs should be tried first.
 Common side effects include muscle spasms, nausea, diarrhea, and upset stomach.

 A thrombus is a clot that forms in a blood vessel and remains there.
 An embolism is a clot that travels from the site where it formed to another location in the body.

 All SERMs increase the risk for blood clots in the veins.
 Because of this side effect, these drugs also increase the risk for stroke (but not other types of cardiovascular disease).
 These side effects, though rare, are very serious.
 Women should not take a SERM drug if they have a history of blood clots, or if they have certain risk factors for stroke and heart disease.

 Early animal studies reported bone tumors in mice that were given parathyroid long-term.
 Such effects have not been observed in humans to date.
-However, people with Paget disease, (a disorder in which bone thickens but also weakens), should not take parathyroid hormone, because they are at higher than normal risk for bone tumors.
+However, people with Paget disease, (a disorder in which bone thickens but also weakens), should not take PTH analogs, because they are at higher than normal risk for bone tumors.